The work was done through a direct engagement with the medical imaging division of the client’s healthcare subsidiary.

 About QualiTest Group

-QualiTest Group is a leading global provider of Quality Assurance and Software Testing Services.
-With over 1000 Software Testing professionals, 10 branches, and a strong presence in the USA, Europe, Israel, and Asia, QualiTest provides services to global Fortune 500 companies and large and small organizations.
-The company is committed to improving quality by providing superior solutions to clients and partners worldwide as well as advancing QA and testing methodologies.
+QualiTest Group, the world’s largest software testing company, is a leading global provider of Quality Assurance and Software Testing Services.
+With over 2,500 software testing professionals, 20 branches, and a strong presence in the USA, Europe, Israel, and Asia, QualiTest provides services to global Fortune 500 companies and large and small organizations.
+The company is committed to improving quality by providing superior solutions to clients and partners worldwide as well as advancing QA and testing methodologies, leading to improved coverage and shorter sprints.
 QualiTest offers a wide variety of QA and testing services such as: On-shore testing, QA and testing outsourcing, and flexible testing consulting and staffing.
-QualiTest expert services promote global practices such as: Test Process Improvement (TPI), KDT Test Automation, Load and Performance Testing, Website and Mobile Device Testing, Scrum Testing, Exploratory Testing, and Virtuology.
+QualiTest expert services promote global practices such as: Cyber Security, SAP Testing, Test Process Improvement (TPI), KDT Test Automation, Load and Performance Testing, Website and Mobile Device Testing, Scrum Testing and Exploratory Testing.